Premiership of Recep Tayyip Erdoğan: 2002 general elections

 The AKP won a sweeping victory in the 2002 elections, which saw every party previously represented in the Grand National Assembly ejected from the chamber.
 In the process, it won a two-thirds majority of seats, becoming the first Turkish party in 11 years to win an outright majority.
 Erdoğan, as the leader of the biggest party in parliament, would have been normally given the task to form a cabinet.
 However, according to the Turkish Constitution Article 109 the Prime Ministers had to be also a representative of the Turkish Parliament.
-Erdagan, who was banned from holding any political office after a 1994 incident in which he read a poem deemed pro-Islamist by judges, was therefore not.
+Erdoğan, who was banned from holding any political office after a 1994 incident in which he read a poem deemed pro-Islamist by judges, was therefore not.
 As a result, Gül became prime minister.
 It survived the crisis over the 2003 invasion of Iraq despite a massive back bench rebellion where over a hundred AKP MPs joined those of the opposition Republican People's Party (CHP) in parliament to prevent the government from allowing the United States to launch a Northern offensive in Iraq from Turkish territory.
 Later, Erdoğan's ban was abolished with the help of the CHP and Erdoğan became prime minister by being selected to parliament after a by-election in Siirt.

 The AKP has undertaken structural reforms, and during its rule Turkey has seen rapid growth and an end to its three decade long period of high inflation rates.
 Inflation had fallen to 8.8% by 2004.